damianmalysza/stockbook/README.md

+# Sinatra project for Flatiron School #

+## This is a work in in progress.
+ReadMe will be updated at end of project##

+Relies on IEX Cloud API to pull stock data.
+If you want to clone, you will need to produce and use your own API key and configure in this project as follows:
-Create a yaml config file titled 'api_key.yml' in root directory with the following format:
+* Create a yaml config file titled 'api_key.yml' in root directory with the following format:

-api_key: [YOUR TOKEN HERE]
+  * api_key: [YOUR TOKEN HERE]